stephenanayashilliard/Covid_and_Politics/README.md

   - Segment Two:
     - Refine our database
     - Train our model
-      - Role Breakdown:
-       - Stephen Anayas-Hilliard:  Responsible for respository,  back end clean up of data, and created Mock up Dashboard
-       - John Phillips: Machine Learning Model
-       - Isaac D. Tucker-Rasbury:  Took care of Database interface,  the table and joined all 4 of our original tables.
-       - Melyssa Sibal: Continued with analysis and sample visuals.
   - Segment Three:
     - Connect final database to our model.
     - Continue to train our model